Characters: The Legend Of Korra Past Characters

 - Fate Worse than Death: Technically Zhao isn't dead.
 He might wish he was, though.

-- Irony: Zhao boasted that his killing the Moon Spirit would make him a legend whom students of strategy and history alike would study for thousands of years to come.
-Just seventy years later Kya, Bumi (a former military commander), and Tenzin (who studied his father's history thoroughly) have no idea who he is.
+- Irony: Zhao boasted that his killing of the Moon Spirit would make him a legend, whom students of strategy and history alike would then study for thousands of years to come.
+Just seventy years later; Kya, Bumi (a former military commander), and Tenzin (who studied his father's history thoroughly) have no idea who he is.

 - Madness Mantra: "I am Zhao The Conqueror.
 I am the Moon Slayer!
 I will capture the Avatar!"

 - Older Than He Looks: He's over a hundred at this point, yet his only sign of ageing is grey hair.
-And that can easily be chalked up to his mental state.
-The Fog probably has something to do with it.
+And that can easily be chalked up to his mental state, which the Fog probably has something to do with.

-- Talkative Loon: He's now a gibbering maniac, wandering The Fog in search of Aang.
+- Talkative Loon: He's now a gibbering maniac, wandering the Fog hopelessly in search of Aang.